Sales of guns and ammunition are setting records in 2020.

 Firearms can bring emotional change.
 Stand your ground laws embolden some people into escalating disagreements.
 Fear can make people pull a weapon when none is needed.

-It is too soon to know if adding guns to homes during COVID will help with personal security or cause a spike in the negative aspects of gun ownership.
+It is too soon to know if adding guns to so many more homes during COVID and the protests will help with personal security or cause a spike in the negative aspects of gun ownership.